 How Our Firm’s Cases Have Changed Lives

 Our cases have impacted millions of insurance policyholders through forcing insurance companies to change their behavior – including their process of reviewing requests for medically necessary treatment and their medical policies.
+Some notable achievements include:

-- Exposed Aetna’s review practices of medical directors not reviewing medical records before denying treatment through litigation that led to national news and investigations into Aetna by the United States Senate, California Department of Managed Health Care, California Department of Insurance, Colorado state regulators, Washington state regulators and Connecticut state regulators.
+- Exposing Aetna’s review practices of medical directors not reviewing medical records before denying treatment through litigation that led to national news and investigations into Aetna by the United States Senate, California Department of Managed Health Care, California Department of Insurance, Colorado state regulators, Washington state regulators and Connecticut state regulators.
 For more information you can see these articles: Aetna settles suit alleging claim-denying medical director never read patient’s records; Leading Senate Democrats want answers from Aetna CEO; California launches investigation following stunning admission by Aetna medical director; Aetna inquiry widens over ex-medical director’s comments; When insurers require patients to stop treatment

-- Exposed how insurance companies systematically pressure hospitals to discharge patients with severe, and often fatal, eating disorders.
+- Exposing how insurance companies systematically pressure hospitals to discharge patients with severe, and often fatal, eating disorders.
 His case put insurance companies on notice that they can no longer victimize young women without suffering serious consequences.
-For this case, Scott won Consumer Attorneys of California 2008 “Street Fighter of the Year” award.
+For this case, Scott won Consumer Attorneys of California 2008 Street Fighter of the Year award.
 This award is given to a lawyer who helped create a more just society by overcoming incredible odds and without regard to profit or personal benefit.